ministryofjustice/cloud-platform/architecture-decision-record/025-Domain-names.md

 ### Reasoning

 Removal of `.live` - there is an issue with using a specific cluster name such as `live`.
 The cluster name is irrelevant and confusing in this name.
 Changes to these domains due to a change in the name of a cluster creates confusion and unnecessarily changes for users.
-With an alias (instead if cluster name), Cloud-Platform applications can move clusters without requiring a domain name change.
+With an alias (instead if cluster name), cloud platform applications can move clusters without requiring a domain name change.
-So we deprecate it and remove the `.live` from their domain names.
+We will deprecate and remove the `.live` from domain names.

+Current cluster-specific domains requiring a non-cluster-specific domain will be redirected to a landing page with links to all domains and descriptions of each.

 ## Cluster-specific domains during migration